 Skip to main content

-Minnesota Dual-Training Pipeline exists to support employers in creating or enhancing a competency based, earn-and-learn dual-training approach to meeting their workforce needs.
+Minnesota Dual-Training Pipeline supports employers with creating or enhancing a competency based, earn-and-learn dual-training approach to meeting their workforce needs.
 With Pipeline, workers receive a combination of related instruction paired with on-the-job training.

 Industries